adbar/htmldate/CONTRIBUTING.md

 To install and set up pre-commit in your development environment, follow these steps:

-1. **Install Pre-commit**: Run `pip install pre-commit` to your terminal to install pre-commit using pip.
+1. Run `pip install pre-commit` to your terminal to install pre-commit using pip.
-2. **Install the git hook scripts**: Once pre-commit is installed, navigate to your project directory and run `pre-commit install`to initialize pre-commit hooks.
+2. Navigate to your project directory and run `pre-commit install` to initialize pre-commit hooks.
-3. **(optional) Run against all the files**: After pre-commit is installed and initialized, you can run it manually on your changes using `pre-commit run --all-files`
+3. Run it manually on your changes using `git ls-files -- 'htmldate/*.py' | xargs pre-commit run --files`

 ## Submitting changes